Daijishou/RetroAchievements-Kotlin/readme.md

 </repository>
 ```

-Then add this Metron Comics Client Library to your project!
+Then add this RetroAchievements Library to your project!

 ```xml
 <dependency>